galaxiaX/househost-front/README.md

 ```

 This will generate a production build in the dist directory.
 You can then deploy this directory to your preferred hosting platform.

-## Backend 🔧

-The backend for this project can be found at [github.com/galaxiaX/househost-back](https://github.com/galaxiaX/househost-back) .
-It was built with Node.js, Express, and MongoDB, and it stores images in AWS S3.